 - d.
 Procedures for implementing step increases shall be as follows: - New or promoted employees hired between January 1 and June 30, shall receive their first review no later than the following January 1.
 Contingent upon an acceptable performance review, an in-grade increase on January 1 will be approved. - ii) New or promoted employees hired between July 1 to December 31 shall receive their first review no later than the following July 1.
-Contingent upon an acceptable performance review, an in-grade increase on July 1 will be approved.
+Contingent upon an acceptable performance review, an ingrade increase on July 1 will be approved.
 The next review shall take place no later than the following January 1 and all subsequent annual reviews shall also be completed no later than January 1. - iii) When promoting employees, salary placement into the new grade band will be calculated at no less than 5% of their current salary matched at the next highest step in the new grade. - e.
 Step increases will normally occur annually, contingent upon an acceptable performance review, until the maximum level is achieved.
-Unsatisfactory review may interrupt the progression of step increases.
+Unsatisfactory review or the imposition of conditions related to the employee's position or employment may interrupt the progression of step increases.